charliegerard/event-triggered-netlify-function/README.md

 This is a small demo made with Vanilla JS :heart: to showcase how to use event-triggered Netlify Functions.

-This site is deployed on Netlify and when a deploy fails, the function fetches a random gif and posts it on a Slack channel.
+This site is deployed on Netlify and when a deploy fails, the function fetches a random GIF and posts it on a Slack channel.

 ## Local development